Jk4818/i-am-jkeung-2022/src/pricing/mixmaster/MasterStandard.md

 ---
 title: "Polished"
-price: "50"
+price: "175"
 features: [
-  'Mixing of up to 5 tracks',
+  'Mastering of up to 5 tracks',
-  'Balancing levels, EQ, and basic processing',
+  'Detailed mastering chain with EQ, multi-band compression, and peak limiting', 'Stereo track mastering only',
   '1 round of revisions for adjustments'
   ]
 btnText: ""